-You may have seen the term “elimination period” come up when reviewing long term care policies or terms.
+You may have seen the term “elimination period” come up when reviewing LTC policies or terms.
 An elimination period is basically a waiting period before benefits kick in.The elimination period on a long-term care policy works like a deductible: It’s the number of days you pay for care yourself before the policy pays out.

 Typically, an elimination period is 90 days.
 Other plans may offer different elimination period options, such as 30 or 60 days.
 Some may have no elimination period at all, but these are normally reserved for short-term care insurance policies.
 For example, a person receiving home care services for 4 hours per day would, by the definition of most insurance policies, be considered one day of elimination per shift.
 In theory, any relevant care episode related to long term care should be able to meet one day of elimination.
 Therefore, even just one hour of home care services or a 20 minute physical therapy could meet one day of elimination according to the plan.
 Please check your policy for details.

 Can I get long term care insurance if I need it soon (or now)?

 Possibly, but it’s likely that it won’t make sense.
 For starters, if you have urgent or near-term needs for long term care, you will likely be denied coverage outright.
 If you wait to start coverage at an advanced age and are approved, your premiums will often be cost prohibitive or not make financial sense in evaluating the overall pros and cons of coverage.

 At what age should I get long term care insurance?